Travel Healthy

 Is it safe to go to another country for a medical procedure?

-Millions of US residents travel to another country for medical care each year.
+Millions of U.S. residents travel to another country for medical care each year.
 But this can be risky.
 Make sure you understand the risks before you schedule a medical procedure outside the U.S.

 Learn about the risksopens in a new tab